michaelmartinsb/miumiu-website-recreation/.documentation/projectlog.md

 ```

 ### Cookie Notice
-A cookie consent notification is displayed to users on their first visit:
+A cookie consent notification is displayed to users on their first visit.
+Styles have been updated for the light theme.

 #### HTML Structure
 ```html